 Nylon Carbon Fibre (PACF) filament is an odorless blended filament that provides the benefits of heat resistance, tensile strength, and flexibility all in one.

 The nylon carbon filament has double reinforced strength.
 Nylon has excellent layer adhesion, fusing each layer together well.
-Together with carbon fibre particles this bonding allows for enhancing linking of polymers.
+Together with carbon fibre particles, this bonding allows for enhancing the linking of polymers.
 The strength is mainly in flexural properties.
 The printed filament can be pulled with great force before the bonds give way.
 Furthermore, the bending properties are also enhanced with the carbon fibre.
 This allows the print to be bent further without snapping.
 Due to its “memory”, it will contract it almost the same printed position after bending (with a higher yield compared to most common filaments).
 The printed filament allows for greater flexibility for deformation whilst holding layers firmly.
 For example, a screw can drive into an appropriately sized pilot hole of a printed object without causing the layers to split.

 This filament has remarkably high impact strength, allowing it to retain its form without splitting or breaking.
 The relative softness of the nylon absorbs impacts far greater than rigid filaments like PLA, PETG or even ABS.

 This filament due to the carbon fibre is quite abrasive and a stainless-steel nozzle is recommended.
 This in turn creates some refinement of temperature and retraction settings for those more familiar with brass nozzles.
-Furthermore, printing temperatures more than 250 may be required and therefore call the need for an All-metal hot-end.
+Furthermore, printing temperatures of more than 250 may be required and therefore call the need for an All-metal hot-end.